As detergents have improved, more and more options have become available.

 Convenience and versatility

 Choosing which type of detergent is about more than just personal preference, then.
 Gels are great for washing coloured loads, as they contain no bleach.
-Likewise liquitabs, though these are also great for their simplicity: just pop one in the bottom of the drum before the wash.
+Likewise liquitabs, like Ariel 3in1 PODS Washing Tablets, are also great for their simplicity: just place one Ariel 3in1 POD in the bottom of the drum before the wash for outstanding laundry results.

 Tablets also have this convenience, but can contain bleach, making them perfect for whites.
 Washing powders are also great for whites, and you can dose flexibly into the dispenser drawer.

 Liquids are the most versatile of all, though.
 While they don’t contain bleach, they are perfect for pre-treating tough stains.
 Ariel Original Washing Liquid with a pre-treat cap is perfect here, allowing you to treat your stain simply and easily before the wash.

 How much to use?

 With all these detergents, though, the most important thing is knowing how much detergent to use.
 Too much and you’re wasting Ariel laundry detergent, while your garments may get detergent marks on them.
 Too little and you may not get clean clothes after the wash.

 Always check the dosing instructions before dosing into the washing machine: the amount of washing and how dirty it is plays a part here.